apache/metron/metron-platform/metron-elasticsearch/README.md

 The stock set of Elasticsearch templates for bro, snort, yaf, error index and meta index are installed automatically during the first time install and startup of Metron Indexing service.

-In a rare case where the Elasticsearch service were to be down during first time Metron Indexing startup, the Elasticsearch template will not be installed.
+It is possible that Elasticsearch service is not available when the Metron Indexing Service startup, in that case the Elasticsearch template will not be installed.
 For such a scenario, an Admin can install the template manually from the Ambari UI by following the below flow:

 Ambari UI -> Services -> Metron -> Service Actions -> Elasticsearch Template Install